Traditional Shotokan Karate

 One goal of karate training is to put in maximum effort and experience the reward of perfecting something.
 We’ve spent decades understanding what works to help people excel at karate, and we really enjoy sharing that in the dojo.
 If you put in the effort we can guide you to world-class excellence.

 We maintain extremely high standards.
-Those coming to our dojo from elsewhere are often surprised to see that our purple belts (intermediate level) are typically more knowledgeable and skilled than black belts elsewhere.
+Those coming to our dojo from elsewhere are often surprised to see that our purple belts (intermediate level) are typically more knowledgeable and skilled than many black belts elsewhere.

 Japan Trained Instructors

 SVSK’s two primary instructors, Jon Keeling Sensei and Fred Borda Sensei, started teaching Shotokan karate 34 and 29 years ago, respectively.
 Both have lived and trained in Japan for extended periods (total of 8 years for Keeling Sensei and 3 1/2 for Borda Sensei).
 Some of the other black belts who lead classes also have experience training in Japan.